Stellaris Ascension Perks Tier List

 Detox is a terraforming perk allowing you to turn toxic worlds into habitable worlds.
 On the tooltip, you can see how many toxic worlds available inside your borders.
 First of all, if you’re playing tall on a small galaxy, you don’t even have more than one or two toxic worlds inside your borders anyway.

 Secondly, you don’t need that many worlds when you have ring worlds.
 Lastly, by the time you can pick Detox ascension perk, you already have capacity to terraform or conquer new worlds.
-All in all, there are much better ascension picks you can choose over Detox.

 31. Voidborne